NatLibFi/NDL-VuFind2-Vagrant/README.md

   - save a search or two, in Saved searched set the Alert schedule
   - run `vagrant ssh -c "scheduledalert"`

 The email address in user profile should receive the messages.
-Note that another test user needs to be set up to run the scheduled alerts again.
+Note that another test user needs to be set up to run the scheduled alerts again (without waiting min 24 hrs).

 ### Troubleshooting